Reward from Putin: Moscow cancels visas for Georgia and renews direct flights

 Maria Zakharova, Russian Foreign Ministry spokeswoman, stated that this decision aligns with Russia's commitment to facilitating communication between Russian and Georgian citizens, despite the absence of diplomatic relations.

-Russian President Vladimir Putin has also reversed the ban on direct air flights with Georgia.
+Russian President Vladimir Putin has also reversed the ban on direct air flights to Georgia.
 According to the Russian Ministry of Transport, Russian airlines will operate seven direct flights per week from Moscow to Tbilisi and back.

 Kremlin propagandist Margarita Simonyan, editor-in-chief of broadcaster RT, praised the move, highlighting Georgia's refusal to vote for Western sanctions and its resistance to opening a "second front" against Russia.